 La Selva Lodge has nineteen spacious suites, including three scenic suites with a view of Lake Garzacocha and roomy family suites for those who have brought their children along on their jungle adventure.
 The Scenic and Superior Suites include exclusive rainforest showers, private balconies, and great panoramic views, while the Family Suites include extra-spacious bathrooms, hammocks, and a tub on a private porch.

-At Quito International Airport a La Selva representative will meet you in the national departure area in order to assist you with the check-in process and give you a short briefing about the journey.
+At Quito International Airport a La Selva representative will meet you in the national departure area to assist you with the check-in process and give you a short briefing about the journey.

 An amazing fluvial journey of approximately two and a half hours in a motorized canoe will be the beginning of a great experience in the tropical rainforest.
 A delicious boxed lunch will be provided.

 At the end of the motorized canoe ride, you will be dropped off at La Selva’s main dock.
-After using the facilities and putting mosquito repellent on, a short 15 minute jungle walk will lead you to a creek where a small canoe will be taken to enjoy an unforgettable 20 minutes paddle canoe ride across “Garzacocha” (the heron´s lagoon) in order to reach the lodge area.
+After using the facilities and putting mosquito repellent on, a short 15-minute jungle walk will lead you to a creek where a small canoe will be taken to enjoy an unforgettable 20 minutes paddle canoe ride across “Garzacocha” (the heron´s lagoon) to reach the lodge area.

 16H30 – Matapalo Trail: This trail was named after the Spanish name of the famous Strangler fig (Ficus sp), one of many remarkable trees that you will find during this short introductory walk, where your native and naturalist guides will start to share with you part of their knowledge about flora and fauna of the tropical rain forest.

-18H40 – Night walk: A flashlight and a camera will be the most important tools you will need to enjoy all of the insects, amphibians, reptiles, birds and mammals that you might see during an hour walk in the darkness of the forest.
+18H40 – Night walk: A flashlight and a camera will be the most important tools you will need to enjoy all of the insects, amphibians, reptiles, birds, and mammals that you might see during an hour’s walk in the darkness of the forest.

 19H30 – Dinner